privacybydesign/pbdf-website/pages/en/irma-explanation.md

 white coat and receives you in an office in a building that says "hospital" above it entrance.
-But in the online world such context information is often missing (or is easy to fabricate), so that we have to use attributes like in IRMA for trusted interaction.
+But in the online world such context information is often missing (or is easy to fabricate), so that we have to use attributes like in Yivi for trusted interaction.

 [To the top](#top)